Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-3dlife/TASKS.md

 4. Develop and implement organizational policies and procedures for the facility or medical unit.
 Importance: 79

 5. Conduct and administer fiscal operations, including accounting, planning budgets, authorizing expenditures, establishing rates for services, and coordinating financial reporting.
 Importance: 78
 * Is this job routine?
-Your judgment (0-10): 7 -> We consider it is a routine job because processing data, supervising, recruiting, hiring, producing reports, accounting and similar operations are
+Your judgment (0-10): 7 -> We consider it is a routine job because processing data, supervising, recruiting, hiring, producing reports, accounting and similar operations can be accomplished by following explicit rules.
 * Is this job cognitive?
-Your judgment (0-10): 8
+Your judgment (0-10): 8 -> In our opinion, tasks performed by managers are quite cognitive because  they include thinking, remembering, solving priblems, etc. In other words, higer-level funcitons of the brain.
 * 5 most important skills they require to possess (provide the importance score, in Details):

  1.**Speaking** — Talking to others to convey information effectively.
 Importance: 78